Ypsonas: Economy

 In the same area, large cement factories operate, as well as much used car-parts processing.

 Ypsonas has a blooming industry development.
 The number of people that work in industries in this area are the fourth-largest in Limassol.
 The main industrial factories are charcuteries, cheese and cured meat factories, saw factories, boat manufacturing factories, and wooden furniture factories as well as product and packing of fruit and vegetable products.
-There are since 2000s more restaurants of internationally known fast foods chains, like KFC, Costa Coffee and more and supermarkets like LIDL, Papantoniou, and Pop Life.
+There are since 2000s more restaurants of internationally known fast foods chains and more and supermarkets.

 Sports

 Ypsonas has gyms, soccer stadiums and teams including Digenis FC, tennis academy Ioannides and Krasava ENY Ypsonas FC.